 1] Disable Personalize ads

 The first and foremost thing you need to do to stop Microsoft from tracking you is disabling Personalize ads.
+You can do this by launching the Settings app in Windows 11 and Windows 10 computers and disabling the required toggles.

-This you can do by launching Settings > Privacy and disabling required toggles.
 You can disable all the toggles if you want, but if you just want to disable Personalize ads, disable the toggle of “Let apps use advertising ID to make ads more interesting to you based on your app activity (Turning this off will reset your ID).

 This will not disable ads but the ads won’t be based on your data.
 So, your privacy will be secured.